 The air filter is designed to snatch dust, dirt, and other particles before entering the air conditioning system.
 However, over time, it can become smudge and clogged.
 If it does, it can cause the evaporator coil to ice up.
 When the ice melts, water may leak from the unit.
 A dirty filter also reduces airflow, which can cause ice to accumulate in other parts of the system and create leak points or blockages that prevent water from draining correctly.

-Solution: (1) Check your air filter every month during intense use and inspect it for signs of damage or excessive dirt and grime.
+Solution: (1) Check your air filter monthly during intense use and inspect it for signs of damage or excessive dirt and grime.
 (2) If you notice any problems with your filter, change it immediately with a new one compatible with your AC model.
-(3) You can also use a wet/dry vacuum to clean the air filter if it is severely clogged or you are unable to replace it at the moment.
+(3) You can also use a wet/dry vacuum to clean the air filter if it is severely clogged or you cannot replace it at the moment.

 What If Air Conditioner Leaking Water Inside?

 If your air conditioner is leaking water inside, don’t panic.
-There are many causes of a leaky air conditioner, and most of them are simple to fix.
+There are many causes of a leaky air conditioner, and most are simple to fix.
 Here’s what you need to know.

-If the leak is coming from the front of your air conditioner, it’s probably just condensation.
+If the leak comes from the front of your air conditioner, it’s probably just condensation.
 It is expected—your air conditioner should be making some condensation while it runs.

 - The first thing you should do is turn it off.
 You’ll want to check the drain and make sure it’s clear.
 You can use a wet/dry vacuum to suck up any loose debris if it isn’t.

-How To Stop Air Conditioner From Dripping Water In The Future?
+How To Stop Air Conditioners From Dripping Water In The Future?